teocollin1995/Wikipedia-Programming-Language-Influence-Scrapper/README.md

 1. Deal with duplicates and non-programming language influences.
 2. Make the color code clearer.
 3. Deal with a mydriad of bugs relating to keyerrors.
+4. Make node size in accordance with the area rule.